NumEconCopenhagen/projects-2023-philx2-nico/modelproject/README.md

 # Model analysis project

-Our project is titled **PROJECT TITLE** and is about EXPLAIN.
+Our model project analyze the **Solow Model with Immigrant Workers**, an extension of the Solow-Swan economic growth model.
+This model considers immigration as an integral factor of production, thereby analyzing its impact on long-term economic growth.

-The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).
+The **results** of our project can be viewed by running [modelproject.ipynb](modelproject.ipynb).

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+To succesfully run this file it is reguired to run the modelproject.py](modelproject.py) file.

+**Dependencies**: To execute the code, certain dependencies must be installed:

+- numpy
+- sympy
+- matplotlib
+- ipywidgets
+- scipy

+Please ensure that these dependencies are installed in your Python environment to guarantee the execution of our code.